快猫短视频

 Benefits of having a CVC:

-• Fewer needle sticks.
+• You'll have fewer needle sticks.
 A peripheral IV must be taken out and a new one placed every few days, or sooner if the IV becomes displaced or irritated.
-CVCs can stay in place for weeks, month, or years depending on the type of CVC.
+CVCs can stay in place for weeks, months, or years depending on the type and how well it is taken care of.

-• Several treatments at once.
+• You can have several treatments at once.
 Some CVCs have multiple lines so that more than one infusion can be done at the same time.
 For example, you might have chemo going into one line, while IV fluids, antibiotics, or blood products go into another line at the same time.

-• Less risk of tissue damage.
-Since CVCs have a longer catheter, they are less likely to become displaced.
+• You have less risk of tissue damage.
+Since CVCs are longer in length, they are less likely to become displaced.
 Displaced IVs can leak fluids into the tissue and cause irritation or damage.
+CVCs also infuse into the large vein of the heart (SVC) that causes less irritation as compared to smaller veins.

-• Treatment at home.
+• You can get treatment at home.
 Some people who have a CVC may be able to get fluids, medicines, or chemo at home instead of at the hospital or cancer center.

 Risks of having a CVC:

 • Pain.
-There may be some pain or discomfort during or after a CVC is placed.
-You may get a numbing medicine on the skin before placement.
-You may also get medicine to make you feel relaxed and sleepy.
-You may also feel some soreness around the area of the CVC.
-This is usually mild and goes away in a day or two.
+There may be some mild pain or discomfort during or after a CVC is placed.
+This usually goes away in a day or two.

 • Bleeding.
 There may be some bleeding or bruising around the area where the CVC was placed.
 This is usually mild and goes away in few days.

 • Blockage.
-Any type of catheter can become blocked by clotted blood.
-Your CVC will be flushed to prevent clots.
-If your CVC does become blocked, there are medicines that can be used to unclog it.
+Any type of IV catheter can become blocked by clotted blood.
+Your cancer care team will take steps to help prevent this from happening.
+If it does, medicines can be used to unblock it.

 • Blood clots.
-Sometimes a blood clot can form in the vein where the CVC is.
+Sometimes, a blood clot can form in the vein where the CVC is.
 It can cause redness or swelling in your hand, arm, shoulder, or neck.
-Tell your cancer care team right away if you notice any new swelling or redness.

 • Migration or kinking.
-Sometime, a CVC catheter can migrate (move), twist, or become kinked inside the vein.
-It may need to be repositioned.
+Sometimes, a CVC catheter can move, twist, or become kinked inside the vein and need to be repositioned.

 • Accidental removal.
 Some CVCs can be accidentally pulled out.
-Your cancer care team will use tape or bandages to secure the CVC.
-You should also be careful around children and pets, or in situations where your CVC could be caught on something and pulled.
+Your cancer care team will use tape or bandages to secure the CVC when it’s used for treatment.
+You will need to take special care to avoid tugging or pulling, when it is not in use.

 Your cancer care team will teach you or a caregiver how to take care of your CVC.
 Here are some things you can do: